icinganalysis/icinganalysis.github.io/content/six_month_review.md

 ### Progress on the 132 Historic NACA Icing Publications

-To date, I have posted 56 reviews, but only 26 of the from the ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md).
+To date, I have posted 56 reviews, but only 26 of the from the ["Selected Bibliography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md).
 That puts me on a three-year trajectory to review them all.
 (I am not sure that I will get there.)